 “Despite many years of Mental Health input from medical agencies for all members of this family, the one intervention that has truly worked is the Dandelion Project.
 We have seen a remarkable transition of all family members with an increase in their confidence, and significant improvement in their relationships within the past few months”.
 S. Johnson, Community Mental Health Nurse

-Demand for the service from professionals across health and social care settings continues to increase year on year, and we currently support around 70 troubled families per year, as well as offering several hundred local children with an opportunity to experience farm and craft activities.
+Demand for the service from professionals across health and social care settings continues to increase year on year, and we currently support around 95 children and their families per year, as well as offering several hundred local children with an opportunity to experience farm and craft activities.